ardkastrati/EEGEyeNet/README.md

 ## Running the benchmark
 Create a /run directory to save files while running models on the benchmark.
 ### main.py
-To run the benchmark, make sure to uncomment the benchmark() call in main.py and enable loading of data.
-The IOHelper will load the dataset that was specified via the settings in config.py.
+To run the benchmark, make sure to uncomment the benchmark() call in main.py and data loading.

+The IOHelper will then load the dataset that was specified via the settings in config.py.
 To start the benchmark, run
 ```bash
 python3 main.py
 ```
 ### benchmark.py
-In benchmark.py we load all models specified in hyperparameters.py and try them with the scoring function corresponding to the task that is benchmarked.
+In benchmark.py we load all models specified in hyperparameters.py.
+Each model is fitted and then evaluated with the scoring function corresponding to the task that is benchmarked.

 Models will be tried one after another, save checkpoints to the checkpoint directory specified in config.py.
 Scores of each model are computed and reported.